QUIC-FL: Quick Unbiased Compression for Federated Learning: Additional Evaluation

 Figure~\ref{fig:pi} presents the L2 error of the obtained eigenvector by each compression scheme when compared to the eigenvector that is achieved without compression.
 The results cover bit budget $b$ from one bit to four bits for both MNIST and CIFAR-10~\cite{krizhevsky2009learning, lecun1998gradient, lecun2010mnist} datasets.
 Each distributed power iteration simulation is executed for 50 rounds for the MNIST dataset \mbox{and for 200 rounds for the CIFAR-10 dataset.}

-As shown, \alg has an accuracy that is competitive with that of EDEN (especially for $b\ge2$), and considerably better than other algorithms that offer fast decoding time.
-Also, Kashin-TF is not unbiased (as illustrated by Figure~\ref{fig:sensitivity}), and is therefore less competitive for a larger number of clients.
+As shown, \alg has an accuracy that is competitive with that of EDEN (especially for $b\ge2$) while having asymptotically faster decoding, as EDEN requires decompressing the vector for each client independently.
+At the same time, \alg is considerably better in terms of accuracy than other algorithms that offer fast decoding time.
+Also, Kashin-TF is not unbiased (as illustrated by Figure~\ref{fig:sensitivity}), and is, therefore, less competitive for a larger number of clients.